Lee Richardson (politician)

 Lee Richardson (born October 31, 1947) is a Canadian businessman and politician.

-Richardson was first elected to Parliament in the 1988 election as a Progressive Conservative representing the riding of Calgary Southeast.

-In 1993 Richardson returned to a successful career in business, community service and philanthropy.

-He was re-elected in 2004, winning four consecutive elections in the constituency of Calgary Centre.

-Richardson announced his resignation from the House of Commons on May 30, 2012, in order to accept an appointment as Principal Secretary to the Premier of Alberta.
+He served as the member of Parliament for the riding of Calgary Southeast from 1988 to 1993 as a member of the Progressive Conservative Party of Canada and for Calgary Centre from 2004 to 2012.
+He resigned from the House of Commons in 2012 to accept an appointment as principal secretary to the Premier of Alberta.

 Education

 Richardson was born in North Battleford, Saskatchewan.
-He was educated at Calgary schools, the University of Calgary and the University of Alberta.
-He also attended Oxford University, England.
+He was educated at the University of Calgary in Calgary and the University of Alberta in Edmonton.
+He also attended the University of Oxford in Oxford, England.

 Personal life

-Married to Susanne Reece in 1971, they had three children: Michael, Jill, and Jane.

-The family lost Susanne to cancer in 1998.
+Richardson married Susanne Reece in 1971 and they had three children.
+Susanne died from cancer in 1998.

 Early career

-Richardson first entered federal politics serving on Parliament Hill as Executive Assistant to former Prime Minister John Diefenbaker from 1972 to 1974.

-From 1974 to 1983 he served successively as Executive Assistant, Director of the Office of the Premier and Chief of Staff to Alberta Premier Peter Lougheed.
+Lee Richardson entered federal politics serving on Parliament Hill as executive assistant to former Prime Minister John Diefenbaker from 1972 to 1974.
+From 1974 to 1983 he served successively as executive assistant, director of the office of the premier, and chief of staff to Alberta Premier Peter Lougheed.

 In 1983 Richardson returned to Ottawa to serve as Deputy Chief of Staff to the newly elected Progressive Conservative leader and Leader of the Opposition Brian Mulroney.
 After the 1984 federal election, Richardson served as Prime Minister Mulroney's Deputy Chief of Staff and Special Advisor on Western Affairs.
 Richardson remained in the Prime Minister's Office until he ran in the 1988 general election in the federal riding of Calgary Southeast.
 Richardson won with 62.67% of the vote.
-Richardson's candidacy was the first political endorsement of Peter Lougheed following his retirement.
+Richardson's candidacy was the first political endorsement of Peter Lougheed after Lougheed's retirement.
+Richardson served on the board of directors for the Calgary Olympic Organizing Committee of the 1988 Winter Olympics.

-In his first term as a Parliamentarian, Richardson served as Parliamentary Secretary to the Minister of Communications, and the Minister of Transport.
+In his first term as a parliamentarian, Richardson served as Parliamentary Secretary to the Minister of Communications and the Minister of Transport.
 He was instrumental in relocating the National Energy Board to Calgary and placing the Calgary International Airport under local authority.
 Richardson was defeated in the 1993 federal election by Jan Brown, a Reform Party candidate.

-Richardson was a member representing the Government of Canada on the board of directors for Calgary Olympic Organizing Committee of the 1988 Winter Olympics.

-Corporate and community service

 He returned to Calgary in 1993 to form Lee Richardson Financial Corporation.
-He has over 20 years of corporate experience in senior executive roles at six publicly traded corporations including: President of In-Flight Phone Canada, President of Goldtex Resources, Chairman of the Board of ACD Systems Inc. (TSE), and Chairman of the Board of Streetlight Intelligence Inc.